 The result: superior IT capabilities at a significantly lower cost.

-cost savings over 5 years
+in cost savings annually for 5 years

 annual reductions from retiring legacy, redundant applications